Nekos4Lyfe/TokenMixer/README.md

 # TokenMixer

-The TokenMixer is an StableDiffusion extension for Automatic1111 and SD-Next webui for modifying embedding vectors and/or tokens.
+The TokenMixer is an StableDiffusion extension for Automatic1111 and SD-Next for modifying embedding vectors and/or tokens.
 The TokenMixer consists of several modules in an integrated and adjustable interface.

 Disclaimer: This extension is not compatible with SDXL yet